CTSRD-CHERI/cheribuild/README.md

 This script automates all the steps required to build various [CHERI](http://www.chericpu.com)-related software.
-For example `cheribuild.py [options] sdk` will create a SDK that can be used to compile software for the CHERI CPU and `cheribuild.py [options] run` will start an instance of [CheriBSD](https://github.com/CTSRD-CHERI/cheribsd) in [QEMU](https://github.com/CTSRD-CHERI/qemu).
+For example `cheribuild.py [options] sdk` will create a SDK that can be used to compile software for the CHERI CPU and `cheribuild.py [options] run-riscv64-purecap` will start an instance of [CheriBSD](https://github.com/CTSRD-CHERI/cheribsd) built for RISC-V in [QEMU](https://github.com/CTSRD-CHERI/qemu).

+## Supported operating systems
-It has been tested and should work on FreeBSD 10, 11 and 12.
+`cheribuild.py` has been tested and should work on FreeBSD 11 and 12.
 On Linux, Ubuntu 16.04, Ubuntu 18.04 and OpenSUSE Tumbleweed are supported.
-Ubuntu 14.04 may also work but is no longer tested. macOS 10.14 is also supported.
+Ubuntu 14.04 may also work but is no longer tested. macOS 10.14 and newer is also supported.

 # Pre-Build Setup